Did you know there’s something better to watch on YouTube than cats making hilarious faces?

 There’s just so much for you on this channel.

 Want to learn Korean Grammar?
 Well, there are 40 lessons on the topic, ranging from saying “Hello” to forming your first Korean sentence.
 And continuing on the theme of “40,” there are also 40 “listen-and-repeat” exercises to get that tongue of yours Koreanized and 40 vocabulary-building mini-episodes that introduce you to new words.
+In total, this channel has over 130 videos, most focusing on different aspects of Korean grammar.

 As a beginner resource, the channel offers to teach you Hangul, the Korean writing system, in 30 minutes.
 There are also cartoon episodes for your viewing pleasure.
 So, if you love cartoons and want to train your ears by listening to the target language, these cartoons are the perfect place to start.